 Moraine Park requires the completion of employment forms before you can begin work.
 These forms can be obtained by emailing the Financial Aid office.
-After these forms have been completed, you will be given a pay schedule and time sheet to record your hours.
+After these forms have been completed, you will be given a pay schedule and information on how to track and record your hours.
 Time sheets must be submitted online every week from the work study supervisor.